Hoale2908/hoale2908.github.io/README.md

 ## About Me

 Hi!
-I'm Hoa Le, an *optimizationist* and Python enthusiast with a background in finance and accounting.
-I am passionate in risk management, portfolio management, and process improvement.
+I'm an *optimizationist* and Python enthusiast with a background in finance and accounting.
+Check out some of my work below!

 ## Projects